 Wow, what a whirl-wind year this has been - I can't believe another Christmas is here and before you know it, it will be a new year!
-If you've been following me over the year I hope you have tried some of my recipes and enjoyed my food journey and if this is your first visit to Eat In Style, welcome and I look forward to sharing my favorite recipes with you!
+If you've been following me over the year I hope you have tried some of my recipes and enjoyed my food journey and if this is your first visit to Eat In Style, welcome and I look forward to sharing my favorite recipes with you in the coming year.

-Today's recipe is something of a match made in heaven and I have literally gone nuts for these nuts, I love them!
+Today's recipe is something of a match made in heaven and I have literally gone nuts for these nuts!

-Imagine fresh nuts roasted to perfection, tossed in a very simple maple syrup, cinnamon & vanilla coating that is oh so moreish - see, you want to try them too now don't you!
+Festive vibes aside, these fresh nuts are roasted to perfection, tossed in a delicious maple syrup, warm cinnamon & a vanilla coating that is oh so moreish!
 You can literally whip these babies up in around 15-20 minutes and once you try them, you are going want to keep a jar of these on hand for whenever you are peckish or caught out last minute without a gift - because packed in a cute jar they make a lovely personal and thoughtful present!

 A food grade flexible, heat-safe silicon spatula works well to stir the syrup and easily toss the nuts in the saucepan

-These nuts make a great addition to salads and are a great way to add crunch and flavor
+These nuts make a great addition to salads and add fabulous crunch and flavor

 YOU WILL NEED